|Prerequisites:||Calculus, linear algebra, and not much else.|

 Making, breaking codes: An introduction to cryptology by Paul Garrett, Prentice Hall.

-These notes are available at the bookstore, in the usual area for math course texts.
+These notes will eventually be available at the bookstore, in the usual area for math course texts.
 If you insist on buying one of the previous editions of the book, you may be annoyed that the chapter/section orders have changed a bit, and that you'll be missing a tiny amount of the material we use.
-But it won't be fatal.
-At least try to get the 2nd printing, which corrected some minor errors.

 The code book by Simon Singh